-Health Benefits of Macadamia Nuts
+Health Benefits Of Macadamia Nuts Explained

 Like so many other great natural resources (the tea tree and eucalyptus tree come to mind), Macadamia nuts can trace their origins back to Australia, where the macadamia trees flower all year round, and provide the local and international population with the amazingly succulent nut, and with its essential oils.

 History of the Macadamia Nut

 The Australian Aborigines used the macadamia for thousands of years.
 In the early 19th century, the tree was discovered by the Western world, as it were, and plantations first began to crop up in the late 19th century.
 Part of the reason it is called the Hawaii nut, is due to its relatively early introduction to the islands.

-Health Benefits of Macadamia Nuts
+Health Benefits Of Macadamia Nuts

 At a glance, it is possible to think that macadamia nuts are not too healthy.
-They are well-known for being a very fatty nut, high in calories, and – quite frankly – nearly addictive, due to their amazing taste.
+They are well-known for being a very fatty nut, high in calories, and -- quite frankly -- nearly addictive, due to their amazing taste.
 So, if you take those nutty facts into account, it is possible you would think they didn’t have many health benefits.
-So, yes, you could think that – but you’d be wrong.Macadamia nuts are, indeed, healthy.
+So, yes, you could think that -- but you’d be wrong.Macadamia nuts are, indeed, healthy.

 This is part of what makes them such a great alternative to snack foods and unhealthy kinds of nourishment.
 Those who eat macadamias on a regular basis, as part of a healthy diet, help the body rid itself of bad cholesterol, keep the peristalsis running smoothly, and keep the heart in good shape.
 As a general rule, purchasing unprocessed macadamias is highly preferable to purchasing processed or sweetened ones.
 Un-shelled macadamias have a really impressive shelf life of several months, if you treat them properly, and store them in a cool, dry area.

-How To Eat a Macadamia Nut?
+How To Eat A Macadamia Nut?

 Well, the classic way is to simply eat them, as is.
 It is my favorite way to enjoy them, whenever I do manage to get my hands on them.
 Their flavor is amazing, without anything added.
 Fresh, unsweetened, just-shelled macadamias are a delicacy, and nothing will replace that taste, no matter what is added to them.
 Other ways to eat macadamias include roasting them, sweetening them, or salting them.
 Do one, or do all three.
 Either way, the result is guaranteed to be mouth-watering and addictive.

 — AustralianMacadamias (@AusMacadamias) September 11, 2017